How to present a KPI report

 Summary - There's more to a KPI report than meets the eye.
 Here's how to compile the best business KPIs and present them in a KPI report.

 KPIs are the rallying call of the data-driven.
 Defining your KPIs is the first step on the journey to understanding the health of your business.
-Unfortunately, many feel as if the vaunted KPI report is the final destination.
+Many teams treat the KPI report as the final destination.

 There is no final destination when it comes to KPIs and KPI reports.
 Establishing and monitoring key performance indicators is a continuous process, with the KPI report presentation simply serving as a great way to keep all appropriate parties aligned and informed.

-If you’re like me, the idea of a KPI report conjures up images of being called into an office and being held accountable for you and your team's performance.
+For many teams, the idea of a KPI report conjures up images of being called into an office and being held accountable for team performance.
 It can be intimidating.

 Kpi Report Blog Image 1

-But it's a natural component of how smart businesses work.
-They structure their objectives around defined KPIs so that everyone—stakeholders, executives, managers, and employees—can track performance against objectives.
+But it is a natural component of how smart businesses work.
+They structure their objectives around defined KPIs so that everyone, stakeholders, executives, managers, and employees, can track performance against objectives.

 What Is A Kpi Report